 Expert- and User-approved

-If the products have done their job well (or even a little TOO well!), then pulling off a well-adhered set or sensor may damage the skin under it; you may want to use an adhesive remover to take the set or sensor off at the end of its recommended usage life (2-3 days for infusion sets, 7 or 14 days for CGM sensors, depending on manufacturer recommendations).
+When it's time to change the set or sensor, if the products have done their job well (or even a little TOO well!), then pulling off a well-adhered set or sensor may damage the skin under it.
+To prevent this, you may want to use an adhesive remover to take the set or sensor off at the end of its recommended usage life (2-3 days for infusion sets, 7 or 14 days for CGM sensors, depending on manufacturer recommendations).

 Consider any one of the following adhesive removers (in random order), when it’s time for a set change: